michael105/michael105.github.io/index.md

 Me responding best to positive suggestions.

 Worst thing however in all cases might be, when people yell contradicting instructions.
-That's like -- right? left?? what?? -- even worse, you'll get into thinking.
-Which is not what you have the time for, when climbing at your personal limit.
+That's like -- right? left?? eh, what?? -- even worse, you'll get into thinking.
+Which is not what you have the time for, when climbing at your limit.
+The conclusions might show up more detailed in these "extreme" situations.
+But should be applicable in normal life as well.

 I should go freeclimbing again and leave all these thoughts behind me.
 At least for the time climbing.